 Moving In To Your Off-Campus Home

-It’s that time of year again, and we are excited to welcome more than 10,000 students back to Milwaukee’s east side this fall.
-We know for many it will be the first time they rent an off-campus apartment, duplex or house, and we want to share a reminder about the resources and services available to help UWM students be successful this year.
+This fall, more than 10,000 students will return to Milwaukee’s east side and for many it will be the first time they rent an off-campus apartment, duplex or house.

-Smart renters take a few extra steps when they move-in to start things off on the right foot:
+UWM offers several resources to guide students to a successful off-campus living experience.
+Most importantly, the Neighborhood Housing Office is their one-stop shop for all off-campus living questions and concerns.
+Smart renters take a few extra steps when they move-in to start things off on the right foot.

-- When your student moves in, make sure they use a check-in sheet to record the overall condition of the property.
+Second, when your student moves in make sure they use a check-in sheet to record the overall condition of the property.
 Most people will also take pictures or a video to document the overall state and any concerns they might have.

-- Encourage your student to create a roommate agreement with their new roommates, even and especially with roommates who double as friends!
+Third, encourage your student to create a roommate agreement with their new roommates.
 Spending time talking about expectations around study and sleep schedules, how bills will be paid, overnight guests, cleaning and discussing how the roommates will approach conflict can save hours of headaches later.

 These three important tips can greatly improve your student’s off-campus living experience.
 UWM students who report greater satisfaction with their off-campus living environment obtain higher grades and persist more towards the following year.

 A few other suggestions for those who are newer to renting in the city:

 - If your student’s unit doesn’t offer parking, they can pick up a permit from a Milwaukee Police Department station for $55/year.

 - Parents or family members who are cosigners should note that Wisconsin is a state where tenants can be held jointly and severally liable including co-signers.
 See Wisconsin Statute Chapter 704 and Chapter ATCP 134.

 - Have your student obtain Renters Insurance just in case.
 Better safe than sorry!